Saint Paul's Church, Chapel, and Parish House: Description and history

 The Saint Paul's Church complex stands at the junction of Saint Paul Street and Aspinwall Avenue in eastern Brookline, roughly halfway between the commercial centers of Coolidge Corner and Brookline Village.
 The church is a basically rectangular structure, oriented with its long access east-west, with a tower projecting from the northwest corner.
 Its main entrance is on the long southern facade, near the western end, set in a Gothic-arched opening in a projecting section with a steep gabled roof.
 The building's walls are puddingstone, and the main roof, also gabled, is made of polychrome slate.
 The building exhibits classic elements of the Gothic Revival, including lancet-arched windows, tripartite windows with tracery, and elaborate stonework in the tower.

 The Episcopalian congregation for which it was built was established in 1849 by William and Augustus Aspinwall (the latter donating the land on which the church was built).
 Richard Upjohn was retained in 1850 to design the building, which was completed two years later.
 The chapel, also an Upjohn design, was built in 1858 and enlarged in 1880 to a design by Peabody and Stearns.
 The parish house was designed by Julius Schweinfurth and built in 1895.
 The church was gutted by fire in 1976 and was rebuilt in 1979-80.
 The church is the oldest religious building in Brookline.

 Current status

 St. Paul's Episcopal Church serves Brookline, nearby Boston, Massachusetts and surrounding areas and is an active parish in the Episcopal Diocese of Massachusetts.
 It holds two regular services on Sunday mornings and is well-known for its ministry to children and young adults, strong choral music program, and multiple ministry initiatives outside the parish.
-Its current rector is the Reverend Doctor Paul Kolbet, succeeding the Right Reverend Jeffrey Mello.
+Its current rector is the Reverend Doctor Won-Jae Hur, who followed the Reverend Doctor Paul Kolbet, who succeeded the Right Reverend Jeffrey Mello.